mdxtoc/qtpi/docs/ownership.md

 	There *might* be a cloning violation, or there might be good reason that the `b?(y)` arm of the guarded sum never actually executes when *condition* is true.

 	(I don't suppose I can solve this problem.
-My algorithm will object to this program.)
-(But an approach using continuations _might_ work.)
+But an approach using continuations _might_ work.)

 ## Restrictions